Puadhi dialect

-Puadh extends from Rupnagar near Satluj up to the Ghaggar river and its tributaries, Markanda and Som in the east, which lie in northern Haryana up to Kala Amb in Nahan district of Himachal Pradesh.
+Puadh extends from Rupnagar near Satluj up to the Ghaggar-Hakra river and its tributaries, Markanda and Som in the east, which lie in northern Haryana up to Kala Amb in Sirmaur district of Himachal Pradesh.

-To the west it extends into the Puadh tract of Ludhiana where the westernmost spoken varieties of the Puadhi dialect form a continuum with Malwai and in north it blend with Doabi Puadhi's western boundary also extends into Fatehgarh Sahib and Patiala districts and its influence is observed in the southwest in the adjacent areas of Kaithal and Kurukshetra districts up to northern areas of Jind distinct such as Ujhana and Dhamtan Sahib.
+To the west it extends into the Puadh tract of Ludhiana district where the westernmost spoken varieties of the Puadhi dialect form a continuum with Malwai and in north it blend with Doabi.
+Puadhi's western boundary also extends into Fatehgarh Sahib and Patiala districts and its influence is observed in the southwest in the adjacent areas of Kaithal and Kurukshetra districts up to northern areas of Jind district such as Ujhana and Dhamtan Sahib.

-The language is spoken over a large area in present Indian Punjab as well as Haryana.
-Puadhi is also spoken in other areas: Kharar, Kurali, Zirakpur, Derrabassi, Lalru, Rupnagar, Morinda, Chandigarh, Pail, Rajpura, Samrala in Punjab as well as Ambala, Naraingarh, Sadaura, Panchkula, Raipur Rani, Barwala, Shahabad, Barara, Thana Chappar, Bilaspur, Saraswati Nagar, Pehowa, North of Kaithal and Tohana etc. in Haryana.
+The language is spoken over an area in present Indian Punjab, Himachal Pradesh.
+Chandigarh and Haryana.
+Puadhi spoken areas are: Kharar, Kurali, Mohali, Zirakpur, Dera Bassi, Lalru, Rupnagar, Morinda, Payal, Rajpura, Samrala, etc. in Punjab, in Chandigarh, and Ambala, Naraingarh, Panchkula, Raipur Rani, Barwala, Shahabad Markanda, Barara, Thana Chappar, Pehowa, north of Kaithal and Tohana, etc. in Haryana.